davy-blavette/DatatrainX/README.md

 ## Contact

-If you have any questions, feel free to [open an issue](https://github.com/poloclub/cnn-explainer/issues/new/choose) or contact [Jay Wang](https://zijie.wang).
+If you have any questions, feel free to [open an issue](https://github.com/davy-blavette/DatatrainX/issues/new/choose).